Account

 Cautious Experimentation:

 • The beekeeping community is no stranger to experimentation, a practice that drives innovation.
-However, Dr Mark Goodwin emphasises the importance of cautious experimentation.
+However, Dr. Mark Goodwin emphasises the importance of cautious experimentation.

 • Trying out small cell size on a limited number of hives (perhaps 10, as suggested) allows beekeepers to assess the practicality and effectiveness of the technique in their specific conditions.